Albert0i/mariadb-vss-chinese/README.4.md

 #### IV.
 Seeding
-Using the same set of 1,200 Chinese sentences, go ahead to seed Redis.
+Using the same set of 1,200 Chinese sentences, go ahead to seed Redis with.

 `seedRedis.js`
 ```